OmniArch: Building Foundation Model For Scientific Computing: Experiments

 \textbf{Training Details.} The OmniArch model uses single-layer encoders and decoders for data of various dimensions, with the LLaMA model (trained from scratch) as the shared Transformer architecture.
-The PDE-Aligner employs the pre-trained Fourier encoder from OmniArch to encode physical fields and the pre-trained BERT-base-cased model to encode PDE captions.
-Two versions of the model are provided: Base and Large.
-Additional training details are available in Appendix~\ref{sec:training_details}.
+The PDE-Aligner employs the pre-trained Fourier encoder from OmniArch to encode physical fields and the pre-trained BERT model to encode PDE captions.
+Additional training details are in Appendix~\ref{sec:training_details}.